 DEBRA KAPLAN BRINDIS

-Curriculum and Project Coordination: Deborah has a BS in Education and MA in Behavioral Psychology from Columbia University.
+Curriculum and Project Coordination: Debra has a BS in Education and MA in Behavioral Psychology from Columbia University.
 She worked for the NYC Dept. of Education for 25 years as an educator and educational evaluator.
 Most recently she served as the 10th grade learning specialist at East Side Community High School where she collaborated closely with the 10th grade Humanities teacher around topics concerning World War II and the dropping of the atomic bombs.
-Ms. Brindis has worked with Dr. Kathleen Sullivan in bringing peace education into the high school classroom for over fifteen years and has been part of Hibakusha Stories for the past seven years.
+Ms. Brindis has worked with Dr. Kathleen Sullivan in bringing peace education into high school classrooms for over fifteen years and has been part of Hibakusha Stories since the very beginning.